 In our original proposal we stated that we would explore two DNA techniques and use the one most promising for detecting population level variation.
-To date, we have seen no variation with mtDNA, suggesting that microsatellites may be a more appropriate tool for this study.
-We will continue, however, to screen additional mtDNA fragments with the intention of finding polymorphic haplotypes.
+To date, we have seen no variation in coastal cutthroat trout mtDNA, suggesting that microsatellites may be a more appropriate tool for this aspect of the study.
+We have detected variation in Dolly Varden mtDNA and we will continue to examine the variability of this species with this tool.